Ashu-NT/project_manager_Lite/docs/pm_modernization/project_finance_existing_state_and_implementation_plan.md

 finance/financial/reporting selection passes `167` (`427 deselected`, 19 dependency warnings),
 desktop-boundary/canonical-read coverage passes `22`, presenter/QML runtime coverage passes `13`,
 and changed-workspace `qmllint` is clean.

+Next: close the two registered Phase D float transitions through a real source-to-desktop Decimal/ canonical-text migration, then delete `Money.from_legacy_float`, `decimal_from_legacy_float`, their tests/exports, and the PM desktop formatter float branch.
+Do not replace them with unmarked `str(float)` conversion at individual serializers.
+Phase D is not fully complete until that register is empty.

 ### Phase E - Billing preparation, revenue, and external accounting